dgkirkwood/teleport-terraform-quickstart/targets/machine_id/aws_ansible/README.md

     }
    }
 ```
 **Please note the machines variable requires two target machines for this example.
-You can configure more or less target machines but you will need to alter the Terraform config for the Ansible targets.**
+You can configure more or less target machines but you will need to alter the Terraform config for the Ansible control node.**

 4. In the same directory, run `terraform init` to ensure Terraform has the right plugins loaded
 5. Run `terraform plan` to see the resources created by this code and ensure there are no input or syntax errors